Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-In Access, we typically write event procedures for objects such as TextBoxes and Command Buttons in the form module.
-These objects are part of the Access system and have their own built-in events and mechanisms for capturing those events.
-We write event procedures for these Objects in the class module of the form where they reside.
+In Access, we typically write event procedures for objects such as TextBoxes and Command Buttons in the same form module.
+These objects are part of the Access system and have their built-in events and mechanisms for capturing those events.
+We write event procedures for these Objects in the Form's Class Module where they reside.
 Later, we will review how this process works and why it differs from the approach we take with user-defined events.
 You may have questions about these differences, and we will explore them in more detail shortly.

-When you declare the Form1 object Instance with the WithEvents keyword in the form2 module, you can capture the events Raised by the Form1-based object in the Event Procedures defined in the Form2 module.
-Instead of Form2 Class Module, it can be in a stand-alone Class Module too.
-This is because the WithEvents keyword allows the module/class to receive notifications about events raised by the form object, and to respond to them by running the corresponding event procedures.
+When you declare the Form1 object Instance with the WithEvents keyword in the form2 module, the Events Raised by the Form1 Module can be captured in the Event Subroutine written in the Form2 Module.
+Instead of the Form1 Module, it can be from a Stand-alone Class Module too.
+This is because the WithEvents keyword allows the Form Module/Class Module to receive notifications about events raised by the Class object, and to respond to them by running the corresponding event procedures.

 The user-defined events are not related to any object-based events like the built-in events of a TextBox.
 The only mechanism for raising a user-defined event is to explicitly call the RaiseEvent statement in the code, as we did in the example.